 We get it: the big retail weekend can feel chaotic, mainstream and short-sighted.

-But what if we told you Black Friday doesn’t have to mean shouty red discount stickers, crashing websites and messy racks covered in panickedly discarded items?
-That it could mean increasing your bottom line throughout the retail weekend, into the festive period and beyond?
+But what if we told you Black Friday doesn’t have to mean shouty flashing adverts, crashing websites and online baskets piled high, only to be discarded at checkout?
+That it could mean increasing your bottom line – not just for November, but throughout the festive period and into the new year?

 It’s not just us who thinks so.
-More brands get onboard with Black Friday every year; even those like Jigsaw, who previously vowed to never take part in the seasonal promotion, and Selfridges, who technically doesn’t do Black Friday but does hold a ‘Christmas comes early’ sale at exactly the same time.
+More brands get onboard with Black Friday every year.
+Even those like Jigsaw, who previously vowed to never take part in the seasonal promotion.
+And Selfridges, who technically doesn’t do Black Friday but does hold a ‘Christmas comes early’ sale at exactly the same time.
+Oh, and Liberty London, who we helped run a Black Friday referral campaign last year (check it out in our Black Friday lookbook).

 Starting to feel your unshakeable resolve to never take part beginning to, well, shake yet?
 Read on.